-Every year, a number of medical students volunteer to go on different medical trips to aid in the health relief efforts in impoverished areas world wide.
+Every year, a number of medical students volunteer to go on different medical trips to aid in the health relief efforts in impoverished areas worldwide.
 We are fortunate that MUSC students show a great deal of interest in helping eradicate poverty and preventable health problems.
-As we all know that medical students have very little time or money, so ONE is the perfect way to maximize your efforts to fight poverty and disease, both locally and internationally.
+As we all know, medical students have very little time or money, so ONE is the perfect way to maximize your efforts to fight poverty and disease, both locally and internationally.

 Even though many of us would like to get the opportunity to travel abroad and do some hands-on work, ONE caters to those who are unable to make that time commitment.
-Our long-term goals include taking steps in order to raise millions of dollars to help rid the world of poverty, and providing quality healthcare to the suffering.
+Our long-term goals include taking steps in order to raise millions of dollars and public policy awareness to help rid the world of poverty, and to provide quality healthcare to the suffering.
 Furthermore, ONE gears efforts in providing sustainable long-lasting solutions to ending extreme poverty and disease.
 You can use your cell phone or laptop to help create change in Washington D.C. by affecting public policy, and in turn, help change the world.